karlwbaker/Configuring_AWS_Docker_Jupyter/README.md

 ### 4. Jupyter notebook
 #### Jupyter security concerns
- - ???

 ### 5. Diagram: My Docker Client-Host Setup

 ### 7. Budget
- - Detailed budget of the costs of running a Jupyter Data Science Notebook Server for three months using at least three different kinds of EC 2 instances
+ - Detailed budget of the costs of running a Jupyter Data Science Notebook Server for three months using different kinds of EC 2 instances.

 ## Step-by-step instructions

 ### Begin on your local machine (Windows, MacOS, Linux):
-1. Launch Git Bash (MinGW-W64 on Dell laptop)
+1. Launch Git Bash (I use MinGW-W64)
+ - Trivia: MinGW stands for **Min**imalist **G**NU for **W**indows.

 Different methods to launch:
  - Start | Git Bash icon
  - Start | MinGW-W64 Project | Run Terminal
  - Cortana Search Box "git" | Git Bash
-  - You may notice that initially the window that comes up has "CMD.EXE" in the title bar; this is quickly replaced by "MinGW-W64"
+  - You may notice that initially the command window that opens has "CMD.EXE" in the title bar; this is quickly replaced by "MinGW-W64"
  - Cortana Search Box "ming" | Run Terminal
  - Launch `mingw-w64.bat` from the `C:\Program Files\mingw-w64\x86_64-8.1.0-win32-seh-rt_v6-rev0\` folder
   - NO, THIS LAUNCHES "CMD.EXE" FOR SOME REASON
    - `C:\Program Files\mingw-w64\x86_64-8.1.0-win32-seh-rt_v6-rev0>echo off C/WINDOWS/SYSTEM32/CMD.EXE`